 Hey there, fine readers!
 You ever get nervous sometimes about a decision you made, and start to second guess yourself?
 Like that time you ate at Taco Bell and were somehow surprised by the aftershocks?
-I’m starting to get that “Taco Bell feeling” with the Airbnb Experiment.
+I’m starting to get that “Taco Bell feeling” with our Airbnb Return on Investment…

 Paranoia might be too heavy a term to throw at this.
 But I’m downright nervous.
 Even though I’ve run all the numbers and chatted with other vacation rental owners in the area, I’m anxious for this investment to prove its value.